oriyaev/HIT_NodeJS_Final_Project_2025/README.md

 ## Description

-**Cost Manager** is a RESTful web service developed using Node.js, Express.js, and MongoDB.
+This project is a RESTful web service developed using Node.js, Express.js, and MongoDB.
 It enables users to manage their personal expenses efficiently by adding cost entries, retrieving monthly reports, and managing user data.
-The backend is designed for integration with front-end or external client apps.

 ## Features